January 2003 (last updated 2020)

 Over the years the assembly has met in a variety of meeting places all distinguished by their simplicity.
 Initially we used a hired hall in Shore Street then moved to one in Bath Street.
 We then hired a first-floor room in John Street (reminiscent of the Upper Room of Acts chapter 1).
 In 1923 we met in Royal Street, then in 1950 we bought a former girl guides hall which was located at the foot of Broomberry Drive, and we remained there until the mid sixties when we had to vacate this hall to make way for the high flats known as ‘Eastern View’.
 For a few years we met in temporary premises - a converted bakery off Kempock Street, kindly loaned to us by the local bakery firm of Aulds - then eventually, in 1969 we moved into the present Bethany Hall which had been purpose-built for us in Drumshantie Road and we have remained there ever since.

-Whilst over the years our numbers have fluctuated, at present there are forty Christians of varying ages in fellowship with us, and we still strive to adhere to the teachings of the Bible, convinced that these are perfectly relevant to this 21st century.
+Whilst over the years our numbers have fluctuated, at present there are around thirty Christians of varying ages in fellowship with us, and we still strive to adhere to the teachings of the Bible, convinced that these are perfectly relevant to this 21st century.
 This is seen in the strong emphasis which we continue to place upon Bible teaching, fellowship, the breaking of the bread and prayers (see Acts 2 v 42) as well as upon the spread of the gospel to all ages in the neighbourhood.

 How interesting it might prove for the reader to come along to one of our services and observe how these are conducted, as we seek to adhere to the apostolic pattern and uphold “the faith which was once delivered unto the saints” Jude v3.
 We have no presiding clergyman but simply follow the leading of the Spirit of God and bow to the authority of the scriptures, acknowledging in all things the headship of Christ - He is Lord!